CoopHive/alkahest-docs/alkahest-obsidian/Components/For Negotiation/Agents.md

 - $X$, additional state components of the environment.
 These components are defined by each agent, and are characterized by variables which are hidden to all the other $N-1$ agents in the system.
 We call the components of $X$ *Local States*.
 - $Z$, additional state components of the environment.
 While these components are still defined by each agent, they are characterized by variables which are shared by all agents.
 We call the components of $Z$ *Global States*.

-This distinction alligns with the general framework of *Partially observable Markov Games*, characterizing the protocol.
+This distinction aligns with the general framework of *partially observable Markov games*, characterizing the protocol.